-Greyfriars Kirk in Edinburgh’s Old Town was the first church to be built in Scotland after the Reformation and stands on land which once belonged to the Franciscan convent in the Grassmarket.
+Greyfriars Kirk, also known as Greyfriars Church in Edinburgh’s Old Town was the first church to be built in Scotland after the Reformation of 1560.

 The signing of the covenant was part of the process which saw the rise of Oliver Cromwell and the English Civil Wars.

 Antonia Fraser in her book Cromwell said of the Covenant, “Framed by lawyers, it appealed essentially to the rule of law, reminded the king of his coronation oath and asserted the supremacy of parliament [over the crown] in appealing to the statures.

 In 1650, following Oliver Cromwell’s victory over a Covenanting army at Dunbar the victorious army approached Edinburgh to be met at the Netherbow gate by citizens who treated for the city’s safety.

 However, many of his soldiers used Greyfriars Kirk as a barracks, a home from home where they stayed for three years.

-Rather alarmingly Edinburgh Town Council used an adjacent building to store gunpowder which duly exploded in 1718 destroying the west end of the church.
+Rather alarmingly Edinburgh Town Council used part of the building to store gunpowder.
+Perhaps inevitably it duly exploded in 1718 destroying the west end of the church.

 Further restoration of the church took place between 1931 and 1938 and more recently in 1980 when a new organ was installed

 Greyfriars Kirk Museum